rouge1616/Spine-Mets-CT-SEG/README.md

 # Spine-Mets-CT-SEG
-an open annotated dataset and baseline machine learning model for segmentation of vertebrae with metastatic bone lesions from CT
+An open annotated dataset and baseline machine learning model for segmentation of vertebrae with metastatic bone lesions from CT